Call us to schedule a time to talk with the attorneys in the office or over the phone.

 After a child is accused of a crime, the parent will ask: "Should I hire a lawyer to represent my child?"

 The United States Constitution gives each of us the right to remain silent under the 5th Amendment and the right to be represented by an attorney under the 6th Amendment.
 It is particularly important for juveniles to exercise those rights during a criminal investigation.

 The parent can say, "My child is not talking to anyone until the attorney is present."
 The child can also say, "I want to remain silent until an attorney is present."
-The parents and child can still provide the child's biographical information such as name, date of birth, and address without waiving these important rights.
+If requested, the parents and child can still provide the child's biographical information such as name, date of birth, and address without waiving these important rights.

 An attorney can help you decide what you need to do right now to protect your child against a criminal accusation.
 Even for minor offenses, it is important to understand the impact of a criminal record.
 An attorney can explain the consequences of waiving the child's right to a speedy trial or signing documents presented before the first court date.
 Additionally, if a petition is filed in juvenile court, it might trigger a suspension, change of placement or expulsion by the school.